 - Financial Officer: Financial Officers review procurements (except small purchases) for fiscal responsibility, budgetary appropriateness, and availability of funds.

-A list of authorized Financial Officers and their respective levels of authority are located here.
+The list of authorized Financial Officers and their respective levels of authority is located here.

 The fiscal officer, at his or her option, may also serve as a nonvoting member of an evaluation committee for requests for proposals or similar selection committee for acquisition of services.